numba/numba/docs/source/reference/pysupported.rst

   functionality or suffer from unexpectedly bad performance, please report this, ideally by opening an issue on the Numba issue tracker.

-As of version 0.45.0 a new implementation of the list datatype is available, the so-called *typed-list*.
-This is C backed, type-homogeneous list datatype that is an improvement over the *reflected-list* mentioned above.
+As of version 0.45.0 a new implementation of the list data type is available, the so-called *typed-list*.
+This is compiled library backed, type-homogeneous list data type that is an improvement over the *reflected-list* mentioned above.
 No more reflection is required which should make it significantly more efficient for larger lists.
 Additionally, lists can now  be arbitrarily nested.
 Since the implementation is